Kodaira dimension of moduli of special $K3^{[2]}$-fourfolds of degree 2: Basic notions and definitions

 A period determines, via the Hodge-Riemann relations, a weight 2 Hodge structure on $\Lambda$ of $K3$-type.
 The global and local period domains for $\Lambda$ are spaces that parametrize these Hodge structures.
 There exists a map to the {\it local period domain} $\Omega_\Lambda^+$,

 which sends a triple $(X, H, \varphi)$ to its period; after quotienting out by isomorphism of these triples, one gets a map into the {\it global period domain}

 Applying well-known results of Baily-Borel~\cite{BB}, the arithmetic quotient $\calD$ is a quasi-projective, irreducible, normal variety.
-By the global Torelli theorem for polarized HK fourfolds, due to Verbitsky and Markman (see~\cite[Theorem 8.4]{Markman}), the morphism $\tau$ is algebraic and is an open immersion.
+Using Markman's computation on the monodromy of $K3^{[n]}$-type manifolds~(\cite[Theorem 1.2]{MarkmanK3n}), we see that the the group $\widetilde{O}^+(\Lambda)$ is the monodromy group generated by parallel-transport operators respecting the polarization.
+Hence, by the global Torelli theorem for polarized HK fourfolds, due to Verbitsky and Markman (see~\cite[Theorem 8.4]{Markman}), the morphism $\tau$ is algebraic and is an open immersion.
 We note for later use that